Data protection

 What is Google Maps?

-On our website we use Google Maps of the company Google Inc. (1600 Amphitheatre Parkway Mountain View, CA 94043, USA).
-With the use of Google Maps, we can show you locations in a better way and can therefore adjust our service to your needs.
-Due to the utilisation of Google Maps, data gets transferred to Google and is saved on Google’s servers.
-In the following, we want to explain in detail what Google Maps is, why we use this Google service, what data is stored and how you can prevent this.
+We use Google Maps from Google Inc. on our website.
+For the European region, the company Google Ireland Limited (Gordon House, Barrow Street Dublin 4, Ireland) is responsible for all Google services.
+With Google Maps, we can show you locations better and thus tailor our service to your needs.
+By using Google Maps, data is transmitted to Google and stored on Google servers.
+Here we want to go into more detail about what Google Maps is, why we use this Google service, what data is stored, and how you can prevent this.

-Google Maps is an internet maps service of the company Google Inc. With Google Maps you can search for exact locations of cities, sights, accommodations or businesses online via a PC, a tablet or an app.
-If businesses are represented on Google My Business, the respective location as well as other information about the company are shown there.
-In order to show route directions, a location’s map sections can be integrated in a website through a HTML-code.
-Google Maps depicts the earth’s surface as either a road map or as air and satellite images.
-Due to the street view and high-quality satellite images, it is possible for exact representations to be made.
+Google Maps is an internet mapping service from Google.
+With Google Maps, you can search online for exact locations of cities, attractions, accommodations, or businesses using a PC, tablet, or app.
+When businesses are represented on Google My Business, additional information about the company is displayed alongside the location.
+To show the route, map snippets of a location can be embedded in a website using HTML code.
+Google Maps displays the Earth's surface as a road map or as an aerial or satellite image.
+Thanks to the Street View images and high-quality satellite images, very accurate representations are possible.

 Why do we use Google Maps on our website?

-The efforts we make on this page have the goal of giving you a useful and meaningful experience on our website.
-Through the integration of Google Maps, we can offer you essential information on various locations.
-Therefore, you can spot our office address with one glance.
-Furthermore, the route directions always show you the best and fastest way to us.
-You can retrieve the route directions for traveling either by car, by public transport, on foot or by bike.
-The integration of Google Maps is a part of our customer service.
+All our efforts on this page aim to provide you with a useful and meaningful time on our website.
+By integrating Google Maps, we can provide you with the most important information about various locations.
+You can see at a glance where our company headquarters is located.
+The directions always show you the best or fastest way to us.
+You can retrieve the route for driving, public transport, walking, or cycling.
+For us, providing Google Maps is part of our customer service.

 What data is stored by Google Maps?

-For Google Maps to offer its full services, the company must collect and store your data.
-This includes your entered search terms, your IP-address as well as your longitude and latitude coordinates.
-When you use the route-planner function, the entered start address is stored also.
-However, this data retention happens on Google Maps‘ websites.
-We can only inform you about it but cannot influence it in any way.
-Since we have included Google Maps on our website, Google will set at least one cookie (Name: NID) into your browser.
-This cookie saves data on your user behaviour.
-Google primarily uses this data to optimise ist own services and to provide you with individual, personalised advertisements.
+In order for Google Maps to fully provide its service, the company must collect and store data from you.
+This includes, among other things, the search terms you enter, your IP address, and also the latitude and longitude coordinates.
+If you use the route planner function, the entered starting address is also stored.
+However, this data storage occurs on the Google Maps websites.
+We can only inform you about this, but we cannot influence it.
+Since we have integrated Google Maps into our website, Google sets at least one cookie (Name: NID) in your browser.
+This cookie stores data about your user behavior.
+Google primarily uses this data to optimize its own services and provide you with individual, personalized advertising.

-The following cookies are set in your browser due to the integration of Google Maps:
+The following cookie is set due to the integration of Google Maps in your browser:

 Name: NID